sonjageorgievska/current/proposal-template.md

 ## What is the Office group that the SIG uses?
 <!--  help text goes here  -->

-## SIG outcomes in the period October 2019 - April 2020 (for existing SIGs)
+## SIG outcomes in the period April 2020 - October 2020 (for existing SIGs)
 <!--  As a simple list of activities in this period is enough.  -->

-## Plans for the period until the end of October 2020
+## Plans for the period until the end of April 2021
 <!--  help text goes here  -->
 In this section, list what plans you have for this SIG.
 Describe each plan according to the following format: